-The local GAAP net premium earned (NPE) amounts to DKK 667.4m against DKK 386.3m in 2018, an increase of DKK 281.1m.
-In IFRS, we see a similar development in NPE with DKK 660.2m in 2019 compared to DKK 377.2m in 2018.
-The significant increase is primarily due to sales of domestic healthcare insurances through our new Danish partner Dansk Sundhedssikring A/S. In both ERV Denmark and ERV Sweden, we have however also seen substantial sales increases on our Leisure segments through increased Online sales and new business partners.
-The corporate segments have seen quite stable sales results.
+The local GAAP net premium earned (NPE) amounts to DKK 317.3m against DKK 667.4m in 2019, a decrease of DKK 350.1m.
+In IFRS, we see a similar development in NPE with DKK 335.9m in 2020 compared to DKK 660.3m in 2019.
+The significant decrease is primarily due to discontinued sales of domestic healthcare insurances through our Danish partner Dansk Sundhedssikring A/S. In both ERV Denmark and ERV Sweden, we have however also seen substantial sales decreases on our Leisure segments due to COVID 19.